krka/java8-future-guide/README.md

 # Subtle differences

 Guava uses the terms `Function` and `AsyncFunction` where Async means that the function returns a new future.
-This means that all methods that use a regular `Function` can be implemented with the method that takes an `AsyncFunction` and wraps the value in a `Futures.immediateFuture(x)`.
+(This means that all methods that use a regular `Function` can be implemented with the method that takes an `AsyncFunction` and wraps the value in a `Futures.immediateFuture(x)`.)

-The equivalent of methods that take an `AsyncFunction` in Java 8 is `thenCompose` (but that is only implemented for successful futures).
+The equivalent of methods that take an `AsyncFunction` in Java 8 is `thenCompose` (but that is only implemented for successful futures, not exceptions).

 If you want to transform an exception by returning a different future you have to use a workaround (see below).